taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 The old tech stack used RPO, Raspberry Pi OS.
 RPO, if you couldn’t tell from the name, was made for the Raspberry Pi because it needed something more suitable for a single-board computer.
-Asides from that, I wanted to familiarize myself with a Linux flavor I hadn’t used before.
+Besides that, I wanted to familiarize myself with a Linux flavor I hadn’t used before.

 On the flip side, working in the cloud gives me flexibility on what OS I can choose to use.
-I’m pretty familiar with using ***[Ubuntu](https://en.wikipedia.org/wiki/Ubuntu){:target=”_blank”}***, a Linux distribution, from messing around with VMs on my personal machine and class assignments.
+I’m pretty familiar with using ***[Ubuntu](https://en.wikipedia.org/wiki/Ubuntu){:target=”_blank”}***, a Linux distribution, from messing around with VMs on my personal machine and class assignments during my undergrad.
 I wanted to quickly get the website back and running, so I just went with what I was most familiar with!

 ### the web restaurant

-I chose nginx as my web server because it is known to outperform other popular web servers in benchmark tests, especially when it comes to serving static content.
+I chose nginx as my web server because it is known to outperform other popular web server implementations in benchmark tests, especially when it comes to serving static content.

+>
+Static content (or web pages) is delivered to a web browser exactly as stored.
+The web browser then converts the content to the web page for you to view.
+In contrast, dynamic content is generated by a web application which is then processed by the web browser.

-All it takes is making some changes in the nginx-specific config file for my nginx is an incredibly useful tool that removes the need to create an HTTP web server from scratch[^future project].
+nginx is an incredibly useful tool that removes the need to create an [HTTP (Hypertext Transfer Protocol)](https://en.wikipedia.org/wiki/HTTP){:target=”_blank”} web server from scratch[^future project].

+>
+HTTP is the protocol, specification/method, by which information is communicated over the World Wide Web.

+Thankfully, there was no need to make [HTML (Hypertext Markup Language)](https://en.wikipedia.org/wiki/HTML){:target=”_blank”} and [CSS (Cascading Style Sheets)](https://en.wikipedia.org/wiki/CSS){:target=”_blank”} files from scratch.

+>
+HTML is a markup language used to create the basic structure and text for each web page in a website.
+CSS is a style sheet language used for the styling and making the webpage/website visually appealing.
+[JavaScript](https://en.wikipedia.org/wiki/JavaScript){:target=”_blank”} is a programming language used for any logic that needs to be handled.

-I generated using ***[Pelican](https://getpelican.com/#quickstart){:target=”_blank”}***, a static site generator.
+I used ***[Pelican](https://getpelican.com/#quickstart){:target=”_blank”}***, a static site generator, to convert [Markdown](https://en.wikipedia.org/wiki/Markdown){:target=”_blank”}, essentially plaintext, files to HTML and CSS files.

 ### the arcane magic of DNS, or how did i set up my URL